 Port Richmond East has a 13.9% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 77.2% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Port Richmond East neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Port Richmond East is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Port Richmond East is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Port Richmond East neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 40.8% of the real estate here is made up of such dwellings, which is higher than 97.3% of all U.S. neighborhoods.